tqbrandao/react-practice-project1/README.md

 # Rock Content Coding Challenge 🤘
-This is an application built with React JS.
+This is an application built with React which retrieves data from two API's (Youtube and Ticketmaster) and displays a video list and information about any artist or band.

 ## Implementation